xdividr/dreamcloud-docs/source/dreamcompute/tutorials/configure-mariadb-on-fedora-or-centos.rst

 =================================================================
-How to Configure MariaDB on DreamCompute running Fedora or Centos
+How to Configure MariaDB on DreamCompute running Fedora or CentOS
 =================================================================

 Installing MariaDB